walkasjesus/LawofMessiah/README.md

 4. **3_merge_law_of_messiah_yaml.py**
    Adds the type of commandment (positive or negative) to each item in the merged data.
 Then merges the two YAML files in `volume_3_output` and generates a combined YAML file.
 Output: `Law_of_Messiah_nt.yaml`.

+5. **4_add_commandment_form.py**
+   Uses OpenAI and Bible API to automatically generate the `commandment_form` field for each commandment in the `Law_of_Messiah_ot.yaml`.
+Reason is that it is missing in the OT volumes (while it is present in the NT volumes).
+It supports dry-run modes for both Bible lookups and OpenAI calls, logs all actions, and can help align AI-generated labels with the author's original intent.
+Output: updates the relevant YAML file and writes debug information to `logs/debug_commandment_form.log`.

 #### Scripts in `filter_scripts`